ONSdigital/dp-dimension-search-builder/README.md

 ==================

 Handles inserting of dimension options into elasticsearch once a hierarchy for an instance becomes available;
-and creates an event by sending a message to the search-built kafka topic so services know when the data has successfully been inserted into elastic.
+and creates an event by sending a message to the kafka `$PRODUCER_TOPIC` so services know when the data has successfully been inserted into elastic.

-1. Consumes from the HIERARCHY_BUILT_TOPIC
+1. Consumes from the `$HIERARCHY_BUILT_TOPIC`
-2. Retrieves super parent dimension option for hierarchy via the hierarchy API.
+2. Retrieves the root node of the hierarchy via the hierarchy API, to get the root dimension option
-3. Creates elastic search index `/<instance_id>_>dimension` and adds parent dimension option.
+3. Creates elastic search index `/<instance_id>_<dimension>` and adds parent dimension option
-4. Retrieves all descendants (children) of the super parent and writes data to elastic search index
+4. Retrieves all nodes in the tree below the root node and writing the data to the elasticsearch index
-5. Produces a message to the SEARCH_BUILT_TOPIC
+5. Produces a message to the `$SEARCH_BUILT_TOPIC`

 Requirements
 -----------------